AmeerTechsoft/AmeerTechsoft/README.md

 ## About Me

 I am Ameer Adeigbe, an IT consultant at Tech.
-I work with technology across the board, from data modeling and analysis to real-time programming.
+I work with technology across the board, from data modeling & analysis and predictive analysis to real-time programming.
 My expertise lies in Python software development, data analysis, web development, and Mechatronics.
 ## Web Development

 I have experience using Django, Flask, and Fast API for web development.

 ## Data Science

-I leverage Python and various libraries for data analysis and insights.
+I leverage Python and various libraries for data science & analysis insights.

 ## Technologies and Tools